Molokini Crater, Maui

 In order to prevent tour boats from damaging the area’s fragile reef system any further, day-use moorings were established in 1988.

 When snorkeling or scuba diving at Molokini, you’ll notice that the marine species are much less afraid of humans than at most other snorkeling spots.
-The large number of visitors over the last couple of decades have made the fish much less sensitive to human proximity.
+A large number of visitors over the last couple of decades have made the fish much less sensitive to human proximity.

 In ancient Hawaiian legend, Molokini Crater is said to be the tail of a beautiful lizard, whose body was cut in half during a jealous rage by Pele, Goddess of Fire and Volcanoes.